Elettra Rossellini Wiedemann: Career

 Wiedemann worked as a fashion model and spokesperson for over 10 years before Impatient Foodie.
-She was discovered by Bruce Weber and quickly became one of the industry's most coveted models, shooting with photographers such as Karl Lagerfeld, Patrick Demarchelier, Annie Leibovitz, Arthur Elgort, Mario Testino, and Craig McDean for magazines such as American Vogue, French Vogue, Harpers Bazaar, Another, Muse, GQ, the French and Italian editions of Elle, to name a few.
+She was discovered by Bruce Weber and quickly became one of the industry's most coveted models, shooting with photographers such as Karl Lagerfeld, Patrick Demarchelier, Annie Leibovitz, Arthur Elgort, Mario Testino, and Craig McDean for magazines such as American Vogue, French Vogue, Harpers Bazaar, Another, GQ, the French and Italian editions of Elle, to name a few.
 She has also been a spokesmodel for Lancôme since 2004 and done ads for Lancôme makeup, fragrance, and skin care worldwide.

-While she was modeling, Wiedemann attended graduate school at the London School of Economics (LSE), ultimately receiving her Masters of Science (MSc) in Biomedicine, Biosciences and Society in 2010.
-Her MSc dissertation was an analysis of a biotech proposal known as Vertical Farming and the future of feeding urban populations in light of climate change.
+While she was modeling, Wiedemann attended graduate school at the London School of Economics, ultimately receiving her Masters of Science (MSc) in Biomedicine, Biosciences and Society in 2010.

 Upon graduation from the LSE, Wiedemann launched a pop-up restaurant, GOODNESS.
 GOODNESS featured a different chef and different menu every day.
 GOODNESS popped up twice at NY Fashion Week and at Iceland's Design March Festival before turning into a show (Elettra's Goodness) on Vogues new channel.
 Guests included Blake Lively, Seth Meyers, Grace Coddington, and Karlie Kloss.

 She has also written for publications including Refinery29, VICE Munchies, Teen Vogue, SELF, Paper Magazine, The Cut, and Cherry Bombe.